marijnh/getdocs/README.md

    `}` braces.
 Each property must start with an identifier, followed by a comma, followed by a type.

+ * A string literal, enclosed by double quotes.

 Here are some examples of types:

  * `Math.pow`: `(base: number, exponent: number) → number`